TobisMa/johnny/README.md

 - made electron packagable
 - implemented shortcuts for menu bar and ram moving
 - implemented VIM style shortcuts for buttons
+- remember execution speed
+- only allow writing numbers in input fields

 ## shortcuts
 ### basic shortcuts for menu and RAM